 The Essentials of Patient-Oriented Research (EPOR) gives you a crash course in how to conduct clinical trials at the University of Chicago, providing insider tips from senior investigators and the technical knowledge of how create and execute a successful study.
 Participants also get the benefit of learning from NIH educational materials and national video sessions thanks to the ITM’s membership in the NIH’s Clinical and Translational Science Awards (CTSA) consortium.

 Participants are eligible to receive a certificate of completion if they attend eight of the 10 sessions.
-Monday, January 23, is the last day attendees can sign up and still be eligible for a certificate.
 Winter sessions offer participants an opportunity to secure both RCR and EPOR certificates in one quarter.

 Fall classes kick off Oct.
 3 and run through Nov.
 28 from 5:00 p.m. to 6:30 p.m. in the W-507 conference room.
 Registration is open until Oct.
 10, which is the latest you can attend and still be eligible for a certificate of completion.